Tony wears a red fleece and smiles at the camera while standing in his garden

 In 2021, Tony and Carol made the tough decision, after 40 years, to leave their home in their beloved Forest of Dean and move to Tewksbury.
 “The hill and slopes of the Forest of Dean got the better of me,” says Tony.
 “I just couldn’t get mobile.
 We haven’t downsized – we’ve flattened out.”

-Tony is out on his ‘M-Scoo’ most days, driving down Tewksbury high street and alongside the Avon canal.
+Tony is out on his ‘M-Scoo’ most days, driving down Tewkesbury high street and alongside the Avon canal.
 When he first moved to the town, he was aware of people making judgements about him based on his age and ability.
 He has gently but proactively challenged these misconceptions.

 “I’ve found that smiling at people and chatting breaks things down quite pleasantly,” says Tony.
 “But it has to come from me, if that makes sense.
 And after 18 months here, I feel known and accepted.”